ChristianWussow/SQL-Hotel-Project/README.md

 # SQL-Hotel-Project
-I performed various queries on a hotel dataset to shwcase my SQL skills.
+I performe various queries on a hotel dataset to showcase my SQL skills.